Skip to main content

 How quitting shisha changed Salah's life.

-• But shisha is not addictive, right?
-Waterpipe smoke contains nicotine.
-Waterpipe smoking is addictive.
-People who smoke waterpipes daily can feel just as addicted as people who smoke cigarettes.
+• Shisha is addictive.
+Just like cigarettes and most vapes, shisha smoke contains nicotine, one of the most addictive substances known.
+People who smoke shisha daily can feel just as addicted as people who smoke cigarettes.

-• Doesn’t the water filter out the bad stuff?
-The water in shisha pipes does not filter out the harmful chemicals.
+• The water in shisha pipes does not filter out the harmful chemicals.
 Most of the tar and fine particles pass through the water.

-• But the smoke is smoother.
+• Shisha smoke is just as harmful as cigarette smoke.
 The moist, cooler smoke from the shisha might seem less irritating to the throat than cigarette smoke but it’s just as harmful.

 • It smells like apple, how bad can it be?
 The waterpipe might have a fruity or sweet smell but it’s not healthier or safer than smoking.

 • What about tobacco-free shisha?
-Waterpipes labelled “tobacco free” generate similar and sometimes more toxins than tobacco waterpipe products.
+Shishas labelled “tobacco free” generate similar and sometimes more toxins than tobacco waterpipe products.

-• This waterpipe has gadgets that make it safer.
-Some waterpipes are labelled as being less harmful.
+• Shishas with gadgets are just as harmful: Some waterpipes are labelled as being less harmful.
 They may have mouthpieces containing activated charcoal or cotton, or they may have chemical additives or plastic mesh fittings to create smaller bubbles.
 None of these have been found to reduce exposure to toxins or tobacco-related disease.

 We're here to help in your language